There are so many “words” around Python. There is clearly an entire ecosystem here. Here I break it down un-comprehensively.

-Following my recent post about the most referenced topic in FX commentary, I received a number of questions from readers about whether topic X was being talked about more or less.
+Following my recent post about the most referenced topic in FX commentary (in my case, excellent daily commentary from BNZ), I received a number of questions from readers about whether topic X was being talked about more or less.

 So I visualized the data differently for all those interested – this time as time series.
 Each chart show the number of references made to a particular topic on a monthly basis.

 References to the trade war, Fed and Trump increased in May.
 Meanwhile references to Covid-19 have been consistently sliding lower every month since March.

 See last post for methodology.
 Everything done on Python.

 An updated version of this chart for June 2020 was shared with subscribers of TLR Wire, the esteemed economics newsletter managed by Philippa Dunne and Doug Henwood.

 The financial sector produces a lot of commentary on the things affecting markets.
 A lot of this year’s commentary has been focused on Covid-19, but before that there was a lot of literature being produced on the US-China trade war and Brexit.